Best Traditional and Emerging Jobs in Nonprofit Organizations

 Until recently, the nonprofit sector grew faster than the for-profit.
 According to the Johns Hopkins University Center for Civil Studies, between 2007 and 2017, the nonprofit job market grew three times faster than jobs in the for-profit world.

-Although the coronavirus pandemic has put many marginal nonprofits in peril, the Johns Hopkins study reports that financially strong organizations will likely survive.
+Although the ongoing public health and economic crisis has put many marginal nonprofits in peril, the Johns Hopkins study reports that financially strong organizations will likely survive.

 There is great variety in the nonprofit sector.
 When you’re on the hunt for a job in nonprofits, you’re likely to find something that suits you: small mom-and-pop style organizations, volunteer-run nonprofits, major hospitals, or even universities.